blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Arguments against religion.md

 ### 16. Can't an infinite lord give infinite chances?
 #### No, people will never change
 - Counter: Question 17

-- 17. Then he should've known that a few chances are futile, so he shouldn't have given any in the first place.
+### 17. Then he should've known that a few chances are futile, so he shouldn't have given any in the first place.
-	- If they say, that he hasn't forgiven anyone:
+#### He hasn't forgiven anyone
 - Counter: Question 18

-- 18. Why is god a narcissist?
+### 18. Why is god a narcissist?
 Or is god just a reflection of your own desire for control?
-	- No Answer Yet
+No Answer Yet

-- 19. Why would you worship an unforgiving god, when he put desires in our mind, when he could have just not done that
+### 19. Why would you worship an unforgiving god, when he put desires in our mind, when he could have just not done that
-	- If they tell you it's about freedom:
+#### If they tell you it's about freedom:
 - Counter: Question 20

-- 20. If one gives someone freedom, then he is also give freedom to make mistakes, and then he is also responsible for forgiving mistakes.
+### 20. If one gives someone freedom, then he is also give freedom to make mistakes, and then he is also responsible for forgiving mistakes.
-	- If it's said that one should repent:
+#### If it's said that one should repent:
 - Counter: Question 21

-		- 21. Again, because of the desires we're given, we are bound to make the same mistakes again and again due.
+### 21. Again, because of the desires we're given, we are bound to make the same mistakes again and again due.
 Even if we wish to eliminate them, they always return, because that's the way we are made.
 Is it not unfair to create us in that manner?
-			- If they say, it is to prepare you for something bigger ^heaven-without-test-for-obedience
+#### If they say, it is to prepare you for something bigger ^heaven-without-test-for-obedience
 - Counter: Question 22, Question 23, Question 24, Question 25, Question 26

-- 22. Why would an infinite god's justification be to make someone suffer to prepare them for something bigger, when he could've just prepared them in an instant?
+### 22. Why would an infinite god's justification be to make someone suffer to prepare them for something bigger, when he could've just prepared them in an instant?
-- 23. Is it just not your lack of imagination of all the better things that could've happened in this world that's leading you to believe in something bigger that needs a great deal of sacrifice to be able to experience?
+### 23. Is it just not your lack of imagination of all the better things that could've happened in this world that's leading you to believe in something bigger that needs a great deal of sacrifice to be able to experience?
-- 24. The vision of heaven is so boring to many people already, which is why they don't believe in it.
+### 24. The vision of heaven is so boring to many people already, which is why they don't believe in it.
 Why did god give us desires which are not so-called heavenly, why did he give them to us in the first place to make things pointlessly harder?
-- 25. If they say, he's just testing our faith so we obey him in the future
+### 25. If they say, he's just testing our faith so we obey him in the future
 - Is it not a slave kingdom?
-- 26. If they say, he will allow us to have any of what we desire without side-effects
+### 26. If they say, he will allow us to have any of what we desire without side-effects
 - Why would he not just let us have them peacefully in this world without all the side-effects? **Anyways, theoretically, all desires do have to be balanced or else we will lose interest in them.
 This leads me to believe heaven is just an illusion, like a mirage, that even god would consider pointless.
 It is no different from a drug that will give a temporary high that you can never reach again, leading you into an endless addiction, because first time's the charm.**

 - **\[Q2.\]** Why did god create the devil? ^devil
 	- If they say he was an angel who was cast out